Updated: Jun 10

 Peace - But they want war!
 I might as well give them what they want.

 Longsuffering - I've been patient all day, and I've had it up to here!

 Gentleness - I was gentle yesterday.

 Goodness - I give up.
 What does it matter anyway when they are all so bad?

 Faith - Why should I believe in them?
 They consistently fail me.

 Meekness - I did that during the Advent.
 I'm done with it now.

 Temperance - I'll take that, and that, and really it all belongs to me because I made the world.

 Aren't you glad God doesn't pick and chose what He's going to be today?
-God lives this list every day, all the time, without exception.
+God is the whole list every day, all the time, without exception.
 As a reflection of Christ, we should be doing the same.